 Member of the Board of Directors since 2016.
 Mr. Gavilano Ramirez is also a member of the Board of Lindcorp and CEO of Griffin S.A.C.
 He was previously Corporate Director for Business Development of Breca, one of Peru's most important business groups.
 He also worked for J.P.
-Morgan in New York, in the department of Mergers and Acquisitions for Latin America, where he was Executive Director, and has been a member of the Board of Directors of Corporacion Lindley S.A.
-Mr. Gavilano Ramirez obtained a Bachelor's Degree Cum Laude in Economics from Harvard University.
+Morgan in New York, in the department of Mergers and Acquisitions for Latin America, the Board of Directors of Corporacion Lindley S.A.
+Mr. Gavilano Ramirez obtained a Bachelor's Degree Cum Laude in Economics